graeme-lockley/experiment-parser-js/README.md

 ## Approach

-The approach that I am going to take is to bootstrap this language using a JavaScript compiler using a minimal feature set and then, through subsequent version, implement the entire language.
+The approach that I am going to take is to bootstrap this language using a JavaScript compiler using a minimal feature set and then, through subsequent versions, implement the entire language.

 | Category | Features                          | v1 | v2 | v3 | v4 | v5 | v6 | v7 | v8 | v9 |
 |----------|-----------------------------------|----|----|----|----|----|----|----|----|----|